Hannah02/IxD-302/README.md

 - [First formating in CSS](https://Hannah02.github.io/IxD-302/Bird/index.html)
 First attempt at laying out the text of this piece with CSS.
 This was later scrapped because I thought this flowing design was too complicated and I later used a simpler layout (which you can see in my second attempt, and finished website)

 ###Lesson 5: Macro- and Micro-Interactions

+- [Chunking Content]
+With regards to chunking content, I had already considered this and integrated it into the design when doing the CSS for this site.
+Each area is given its own section, heading and subheading.
+I added my own subheadings to the content to liven it up a little and make the story more memorable.

 #Heroes and Villians